-Andrews Scholars typically earn 16-20 quarter credits in honors courses during the freshman and sophomore years.
+Students who plan to graduate as John Nevins Andrews Scholars typically earn 16-20 semester credits in honors courses during the freshman and sophomore years.
 As juniors, they enroll in Honors Writing Seminar (ENGL306) and begin research for the Senior Honors Thesis (HONS497; minimum 2 credits required).
 In the senior year the thesis is presented to the Interdisciplinary Honors Seminar (HONS498).